brown-cs-224/Path-Stencil/submission-milestone.md

 ### Implementation Locations

-Please list the lines where the implementation of these features start:
+Please list the lines where the implementations of these features start:

 - Diffuse Reflection
 - Indirect Illumination